Watermarking – invisible watermarks (secret) or visible (public)?

 There are also problems with this approach in that if the form or format of the picture is changed it may not be possible to maintain the state of your modified pixels – a change from png to jpg for instance, or changing to grayscale from colour may be enough to prevent recovery of the hidden files.
 This problem was well researched in the 1990’s and there are lots of patents for methods of preserving the hidden information, and of recovering it if some gets lost.

-To create a PDF file with an invisible watermark, the original file which is the PDF document would have to have the invisible watermark added to it by an application before being distributed, or would have to be able to sort out whenever there was the opportunity to add an invisible watermark to a page and add it dynamically when it is viewed and/or printed.
+To create a PDF file with an invisible watermark or make a PDF watermark not visible, the original file which is the PDF document would have to have the invisible watermark added to it by an application before being distributed, or would have to be able to sort out whenever there was the opportunity to add an invisible watermark to a page and add it dynamically when it is viewed and/or printed.
 The PDF file format would have to support dynamic watermarks and the PDF Reader be able to add them dynamically.
 At the moment this is not possible.

 So if you add an invisible watermark to a PDF document then it can only contain static rather than dynamic information as the facility to dynamically add invisible watermarks is not available.
 If you therefore wanted to identify the user of the PDF (for example see who uploaded a PDF file to a file sharing site) you would have to process the same PDF file each time for each user in order to apply unique identifying information.
 This clearly involves a lot of work and document management which could be made futile if the invisible watermarks can be easily removed.

 When using invisible watermarks you need to consider how does one make sure that the watermark survives screen grabbing or printing, or change of format?
 After all, PDF documents that are not protected in any other way can be saved into a different format, or printed as physical documents and then run through a scanner.
 The invisible watermark is then lost.